 What is a common mistake first-time business owners make in the first year?

 Looking back at my first year of business, the most common mistake I made and have seen fellow entrepreneurs make has to be: not saying the word NO enough!

-Most first time business owner will be in the in the learning and figuring things out mode.
+Most first time business owners will be in the learning and figuring things out mode.
 Everything will be shiny and new and it’s very easy to get sucked into playing the role of a “Wannapreneur”.

-There will be so many networking, speaking, marketing opportunities that you will encounter and it’s very tempting to say yes to everything but you must be careful not to spread yourself too thin and loose focus away of your main goal.
+There will be so many networking, speaking, marketing opportunities that you will encounter and it’s very tempting to say yes to everything but you must be careful not to spread yourself too thin and lose focus away from your main goal.

 An FAQ for your first year in business

 There won’t always be straightforward answers to your biggest business questions but we’ve tried to address frequently asked questions from new small business owners: